Skip to content

 adView.setLayoutParams( new FrameLayout.LayoutParams( widthPx, heightPx ) );

-// Set background or background color for MRECs to be fully functional
+// Set background color for MRECs to be fully functional

 ViewGroup rootView = findViewById( android.R.id.content );